Enpass vs 1Password: which takes the lead?

 Third-party security audits

-Both 1Password and Enpass have undergone third-party security audits, but 1Password has a clear lead in this area.
+Both 1Password and Enpass have undergone rigorous third-party security audits, but 1Password demonstrates a more extensive commitment to independent verification.

 Enpass vs 1Password: features overview